paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-088-nuclear-non-proliferation-treaty-united-states-additional-protocol-implementation.md

 ### Statutory Notes

 #### References in Text
 The Atomic Energy Act of 1954, referred to in subsec. (c), is act Aug.
 1, 1946, ch.
 724, as added by act Aug.
 30, 1954, ch.
 1073, § 1, 68 Stat.
-921, and amended, which is classified generally to chapter 23 (§ 2011 et seq.) of Title 42, The Public Health and Welfare.
+919, which is classified principally to chapter 23 (§ 2011 et seq.) of Title 42, The Public Health and Welfare.
 For complete classification of this Act to the Code, see Short Title note set out under [section 2011 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section2011&num=0&edition=prelim) and Tables.

 This Act, referred to in subsec. (d), is Pub.
 L. 109–401, Dec.
 18, 2006, 120 Stat.
 2726, which enacted this chapter and chapter 87 (§ 8001 et seq.) of this title and amended [section 2652c of this title](./chapter-038-department-of-state.md#section-2652c) and [section 2153 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section2153&num=0&edition=prelim), The Public Health and Welfare.
 For complete classification of this Act to the Code, see Tables.